 High School Science Research Internship Program

-The 11th Grade High School Science Research Internship Program is a partnership between MMSD and the University of Wisconsin-Madison.
+The 11th Grade High School Science Research Internship Program is a partnership between MMSD and the UW-Madison.
 11th grade students from MMSD are partnered with researchers at UW-Madison each summer.
 The goal of the program is to provide an authentic science research experience for the intern.
 As the summer ends, interns design a scientific poster and the concluding event of the program is a scientific poster session.
 This allows the interns to communicate their findings to a larger audience and also to celebrate the completion of their internship with associates from the university, teachers, friends and family.

 Requirements